 From the summer golden glow and all that Mother Nature has to offer to tragic news about one of the prides, Varun has a plethora of things to share in this edition of TMIWS.

 There are many reasons for us Naturalists to love what we do and do what we love.
 One of them is the uncertainty and excitement that comes with going on safaris.
-It is special to share and look for what a safari will bring, every single time.
+It is special to share and look for what a Gir safari in summer will bring every single time.